-To get full access to the features, functionality, and integrations of the ecommerce platform, we recommend our enterprise-level customers switch to Episerver.
+To get full access to the features, functionality, and integrations of the ecommerce platform, we recommend our enterprise-level customers switch to Optimizely.
 It offers hybrid headless CMS options, valued for its customization features and advanced business logic.
 You can always fine-tune digital experience for your customers with in-built integrations and connectors to SAP, Salesforce, and Microsoft Dynamics CRM, or you can build custom solutions of your choice.

 How Headless Platforms Differ from Traditional Ones?

 If we look into the feature set of ecommerce solutions, we can identify five basic blocks, including: